bislewl/infosec_excercise/README.md

 2. Go to the index.html page
 3. Enter the string you would like to search
 4. Click Search
+5. Click the link to view details about a specific country

 ## Advanced Options